 - There are many available fertility preservation and parenthood after cancer options for you to consider. - For men, the most common and successful option is sperm banking.
 Other experimental options exist, if sperm banking is not a viable option for you. - For women, the most established options are embryo and egg freezing.
-Other experimental options exist, if these are not viable options for you.

-• A referral can be made for you to an appropriate reproductive specialist for a consultation, if you would like to learn more.
-Time established techniques.
-However, some experimental approaches can implemented sooner, so timely referral to a reproductive specialist is important.
+Other experimental options exist, if these are not viable options for you. - A referral can be made for you to an appropriate reproductive specialist for a consultation, if you would like to learn more.